 Description | Tests General Teaching and Research Aptitude (Common for all candidates) | Tests Subject-specific knowledge (Based on the chosen subject) | Paper I focuses on reasoning and comprehension; Paper II evaluates subject expertise. |

 The UGC NET Exam Centre list will be released by the NTA on the official website along with the UGC NET 2025 Notification.
 Choosing the right exam center is an important step in your UGC NET 2025 application process.
 The National Testing Agency (NTA) will release a list of exam centers across India along with the official notification.
-Candidates can select up to three preferred centers while filling out the application form which will ensures convenience for candidates nationwide.
+Candidates can select up to three preferred centers while filling out the application form which will ensure convenience for candidates nationwide.

 State | City | City |